Responsive Web Design with PHP Scripting

 - Be cognizant to apply margins and padding to page elements with sound design principles.
 Do not leave defaults.
 These will also likely change in different responsive views.

-PHP Scripting Requirements
+PHP Scripting Requirements (PHASE 3)

 Note: It will save you LOADS of time and frustration to create section “A” below before items in section “B.”